BEGINNERREACTUI/UX

 Usage

-Here is how to build a Reading Progress Bar that sticks to the top of the screen:
+Here is a reading progress bar that sticks to the top of the screen:

 import { useScrollProgress } from '@/hooks/useScrollProgress';